nextthingco/docs/Gadget-docs/source/includes/_build.md

 **Edit Examples**

-* Clone the examples to your computer:
+* Clone all the examples to your computer:

 ```
 git clone https://github.com/NextThingCo/Gadget-Docker-Examples.git
 ```

 * Edit the source files in a chosen project directory.
-* [build and deploy the image on your host computer](http://ntc-docs-unstable.surge.sh/gadget.html#build-image-locally).
+* [Build and deploy the project from your host computer](http://ntc-docs-unstable.surge.sh/gadget.html#build-image-locally).
 Each project directory has a gadget.yml file that contains the needed configurations for that specific container.

-**Note:** To build the image you will need to take the .yml config file out of the project directory first.
+<aside class="notice">To successfully build an image in the project directory the gadget.yml config file needs to be removed from it first.</aside>